Overo Extension

 In particular there are:

-- a Gumstix Overo COMs: compatible models are the Gumstix Overo Earth COM and the Gumstix Overo Water COM.
+- a Gumstix Overo COMs: compatible with all Gumstix Overo COM models.
 The communication between the Gumstix Overo COM (OMAP 35xx) and the e-puck (dsPIC) is handled with a serial line at 230400 baud

 - a mini-usb connector (console) used to enter the linux system through a terminal